 A special gain exclusion rule applies for investments held for at least 10 years.
 In such cases, the taxpayer can elect for the basis of the investment to equal the fair market value of the investment on the date of the Sale Event.
 This rule essentially allows the investor to exclude all appreciation in an investment (above the Deferred Gain, which must be recognized no later than 2026) if the investment is held for at least 10 years.
 If the investment has decreased in value, the taxpayer can choose to not elect into this regime, thus avoiding a basis "step-down" and recognizing the loss inherent in the investment.
-The special 10year rule only applies with respect to Deferred Gain invested in a QOF.
+The special 10-year rule only applies with respect to Deferred Gain invested in a QOF.
+The Proposed Regulations make clear that the 10 year benefits can be realized where the taxpayer sells its qualifying interest in a QOF but also, in certain circumstances, where a QOF disposes of a qualifying asset after the taxpayer's 10 year holding period has been satisfied.